 Systems and processes are in place to support business operations and adequately manage risks.
-The single, modern enterprise resource planning (ERP) platform supports over 96 percent of the Company's operations.
+A single enterprise resource planning (ERP) platform supports over 90 percent of the Company's operations.

 Investments to drive growth can be significant and may require substantial financial resources.
 A range of funding alternatives is available including cash and cash equivalents, cash flow provided by operations, additional debt, the issuance of equity or a combination thereof.